No Tags Found!

 Amend(0)

-Whether you have put in 5 years of continuous service is what is required to be seen.
-I understand, for the CL/PL - you have availed the same after taking the approval in accordance with your leave entitlement.
-Because if it's not an approved leave, then it would amount to LWP, which would imply a break in service.
-So, unauthorized leave would result in a breakage in continuous service and hence would pose an issue when checking your eligibility for Gratuity.
-Sat/Sun (if they are official weekly holidays in your organization) would not be considered a breakage in service.
-The entire concept revolves around the computation of the term "continuous service".
+Whether you have completed 5 years of continuous service is what needs to be verified.
+I understand that for the CL/PL, you have availed the same after obtaining approval in accordance with your leave entitlement.
+If it's not an approved leave, then it would amount to LWP, which would imply a break in service.
+Unauthorized leave would result in a break in continuous service and hence would pose an issue when checking your eligibility for gratuity.
+Sat/Sun (if they are official weekly holidays in your organization) would not be considered a break in service.
+The entire concept revolves around the computation of the term "continuous service."

 Right then, get back into your leave records and check for the same.